-(iv) that the candidate be not approved for the degree of MPhil by Research
+(f) that the candidate be not approved for the award of a degree.

-A thesis may be deemed to have been failed, with no provision for resubmission for either of the degree of MPhil, where the research design and execution and/or the thesis itself are flawed to such a fundamental extent that there are insufficient grounds for the examiners to believe that the candidate might salvage it.
+A thesis may be deemed to have been failed, with no provision for re-submission for either of the degrees of PhD or MPhil, where the research design and execution and/or the thesis itself are flawed to such a fundamental extent that there are insufficient grounds for the examiners to believe that the candidate might salvage it.